gtiwari-bidmc/LD_Score_Estimation_wiki/Partitioned-Heritability-from-Continuous-Annotations.md

 Computing the proportion of heritability explained by each quantile of a continuous annotation provides a more intuitive interpretation of the magnitude of a continuous annotation effects.
 We released an R script [`quantile_h2.r`](https://github.com/bulik/ldsc) to compute these quantities.
 To compute the proportion of heritability explained by each quintile of MAF-adjusted predicted allele age in the baseline-LD model run the following command

-	R --vanilla --slave \
-	  --args baselineLD.MAF_Adj_Predicted_Allele_Age.q5.M BMI.baselineLD BMI.baselineLD.Allele_Age.q5.txt \
+	Rscript quantile_h2.r baselineLD.MAF_Adj_Predicted_Allele_Age.q5.M BMI.baselineLD BMI.baselineLD.Allele_Age.q5.txt
-	  < quantile_h2.r

 where the 3 arguments of the function need to be

 1) the file containing the sum of each annotation by quantile of continuous annotations (here `baselineLD.AlleleAge.q5.M`; this file is available when downloading LD scores from the baseline-LD model, in addition to quintiles `.q5.txt` and deciles `.q10.txt` files of each LD-related annotations of the baseline-LD model).
 For example, the 3 first lines of `baselineLD.AlleleAge.q5.M` are

 	> head -3 baselineLD.MAF_Adj_Predicted_Allele_Age.q5.M | column -t
-	N            1192330  1192130  1192234  1192229  1192236
-	base         1192330  1192130  1192234  1192229  1192236
-	Coding_UCSC  20848    18276    15755    16864    13352
+	N            1070940  1070943  1070946  1070941  1070947
+	base         1070940  1070943  1070946  1070941  1070947
+	Coding_UCSC  18830    16652    15737    14964    11810

-and indicates the number of SNPs in each quintile (line starting with N), and the sum of the base and Coding_UCSC annotations in each quantile (here for example 20848 coding reference SNPs are in the quintile with the lowest MAF-adjusted predicted allele value, while 13352 coding reference SNPs are in the quintile with the highest MAF-adjusted predicted allele value).
+and indicates the number of SNPs in each quintile (line starting with N), and the sum of the base and Coding_UCSC annotations in each quantile (here for example 18830 coding reference SNPs are in the quintile with the lowest MAF-adjusted predicted allele value, while 11810 coding reference SNPs are in the quintile with the highest MAF-adjusted predicted allele value).
 Note that these files are computed only on reference SNPs with MAF >= 5%, as stratified LD score regression only uses common SNPs to compute heritability estimates (see Finucane et al. 2015 Nat Genet for more details).

 2) the header of the ldsc outputs (here `BMI.baselineLD`).

 3) the output file name (here `BMI.baselineLD.AlleleAge.q5.txt`).

-This output file has one row for each quantile (starting with lowest values) and column summarizing the heritability explained by each quantile, its enrichment and corresponding standard errors.
+This output file has one row for each quantile (starting with lowest values) and column summarizing the heritability explained by each quantile, its enrichment and corresponding standard error and P value.

 ##Step 3:  Adding one continuous annotation to the baseline-LD model